emilyvertosick/Statistics-Course/docs/02-week2.md

 ### One-way tables

-The `tbl_summary` function (from the `gtsummary` package) gives a frequency table, in this case, the number of men and women.
+As mentioned in the first lesson, the `tbl_summary` function (from the `gtsummary` package) can be used to create a frequency table, in this case, the number of men and women.

 ```r